With hundreds of EB-5 regional center investments to choose from, which is right for you?

 The best EB-5 offerings stand up to scrutiny.
 Our independent analysis is just what potential investors need before making a decision.
 However passionate you are about your offering – in today's world nothing attracts investors like transparency.

-We can help you make an informed decision about which EB5 Investment project gives you the best chance of getting a Green Card and your money back.
+We can help you make an informed decision about which EB5 projects gives you the best chance of getting a Green Card and your money back.

 A regional center is an organization approved and regulated by the U.S. Citizenship and Immigration Services (USCIS) to promote economic growth in a specified region.